-Opt to follow the accredited pathway and you could take charge of a navigational watch on merchant vessels or superyachts.
+Opt to follow the accredited pathway and you could take charge of a navigational watch on merchant vessels.
 In addition to studying for the BSc (Hons) or FdSc, you could gain Certificates of Competency (CoC) which will enable you to work as an Officer of the Watch (OOW).

 To achieve a Certificate of Competency, you will follow an approved programme of training, which includes sea time on board an appropriate vessel type (usually a minimum of 12 months sea time is required).
 You will have opportunities during your studies to go to sea and achieve the required sea time.

 If you choose to study an accredited or non-accredited pathway you will follow the same programmes of study.
 If you choose the accredited pathway there are higher thresholds to be achieved in modules and some assessments (for example, navigation).
 If you do not achieve the higher thresholds you will automatically transfer on to the non-accredited pathway, but you will still carry on to complete the degree.